usablica/intro.js/README.md

 > Better introductions for websites and features with a step-by-step guide for your projects.

+## Latest news

+Sorry for this long delay on releasing the new version of IntroJS.
+We are working to merge pull requests and address almost all issues.
+IntroJS is **still alive** and we will release a new version soon.

 ## Where to get
 You can obtain your local copy of Intro.js from: